How Long Does A Transmission Flush Take? [Save A Ton Of Money]

 Signs You Need A Transmission Flush

-• The transmission fluid color is reddish brown or yellow after wiping the transmission dipstick with a white piece of cloth.
+• The transmission fluid color is blackish brown or yellow after wiping the transmission dipstick with a white piece of cloth.

-• Transmission shifts hard, especially when it is cold.
+• Transmission shifts hard, especially when it is cold which results in the car shaking at idle.

 • Transmission is jerky due to the clutch slipping.